labsyspharm/biospecimen-disease-research-terminology/README.md

 - a `namespace` is the identifier of the disease type being studied for the clinical property or vocabulary, one of the values in [namespaces.csv](namespaces.csv)
-- a `key` is a normalized identifier for the term that is unique for the `namespace` context.
+- a `key` is an identifier for the term that is unique for the `namespace` context.
-- a `key` is typically created by "normalizing" the `title` (see below).
+- a `key` is typically created by "normalizing" the `title` and follows the rules for normalization described below.

 Additionally, each term is assigned a data type:
 - `string` - a text string